mikegoatly/Mappit/README.md

 * Custom property mappings
 * Custom enum value mappings
 * Constructor initialization, including constructors that only cover some of the properties.
 Any remaining properties will be initialized via their setters.
+* Control over missing property handling (accept or reject mappings with missing target type properties)

 ## Property Mapping

 By default, Mappit maps properties with the same name and type.
-Properties that don't have matching names or compatible types in the destination type are ignored.
+Properties that don't have matching names or compatible types in the target type are ignored.

 ### Custom Property Mapping

-If you need to map properties with different names, you can use the `MapProperty` attribute:
+If you need to map properties with different names, you can use the `MapMember` attribute:

 ```csharp
 [Mappit]